jgcfyidev/jgcfyi/content/2-Agency.md

 Platform architectures are now ubiquitous, where in places like Apple\'s App Store, independent producers offer a wider range of more specialized software than a single company could ever make itself.
-Youtube and social media platforms similarly host a whole universe of user-generated content.
+YouTube and social media platforms similarly host a whole universe of user-generated content.

-The difference between these [platforms](https://outland.art/art-games/#:~:text=This%20is%20also%20how%20platform%20capitalism%20works), though, and the agency-delivering organizational structures we should aspire to, is that the platform owners can [take away access](https://99percentinvisible.org/episode/the-lost-cities-of-geo/transcript/#:~:text=And%20then%2C%20the%20world%20ended.) or [censor communication](https://link.springer.com/article/10.1007/s13347-020-00423-6) [whenever they want](https://www.pbs.org/newshour/show/reddit-users-go-dark-in-protest-of-policy-that-could-shut-out-third-party-apps).
+The difference between these [platforms](https://outland.art/art-games/#:~:text=This%20is%20also%20how%20platform%20capitalism%20works), though, and the agency-delivering organizational structures we should aspire to is that the platform owners can [take away access](https://99percentinvisible.org/episode/the-lost-cities-of-geo/transcript/#:~:text=And%20then%2C%20the%20world%20ended.) or [censor communication](https://link.springer.com/article/10.1007/s13347-020-00423-6) [whenever they want](https://www.pbs.org/newshour/show/reddit-users-go-dark-in-protest-of-policy-that-could-shut-out-third-party-apps).
-Without giving full-control to users, platforms can [only](https://twitter.com/0x113d/status/1754293993133728160) offer a taste of what more empowering organizational technologies can offer in terms of trustworthiness, interoperability, and permanence.
+Without giving full control to users, platforms can [only](https://twitter.com/0x113d/status/1754293993133728160) offer a taste of what more empowering organizational technologies can offer in terms of trustworthiness, interoperability, and permanence.